ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Map, Filter, Reduce.md

 Tutorial
 --------
 Map, Filter, and Reduce are paradigms of functional programming.
-They allow the programmer (you) to write simpler, shorter code, without neccessarily needing to bother about intricacies like loops and branching.
+They allow the programmer (you) to write simpler, shorter code, without necessarily needing to bother about intricacies like loops and branching.

 Essentially, these three functions allow you to apply a function across a number of iterables, in one fell swoop. ```map``` and ```filter``` come built-in with Python (in the ```__builtins__``` module) and require no importing. ```reduce```, however, needs to be imported as it resides in the ```functools``` module.
 Let's get a better understanding of how they all work, starting with ```map```.